ooni/ooni.org/content/post/2026-faulty-measurements.md

 As the [OONI Probe](https://ooni.org/install/) network expands, so does the risk of faulty or misleading measurements, whether caused by misconfigurations or deliberate attacks.

 In this blog post, we discuss our **existing and upcoming new methods** for detecting and mitigating faulty measurements in conjunction with our new anonymous credentials system for use in OONI Probe.
+As part of it we assess the effectiveness of the anonymous credentials system which is being rolled out into production.

 ### Table of contents